Lula vows to rescue ‘ruined’ Brazil as he’s sworn in as president

 Luiz Inacio Lula da Silva has vowed to rescue a “ruined” Brazil from Jair Bolsonaro’s era of “error” as he was sworn in as president on Sunday.

-Tens of thousands of people lined the streets of the capital to mark the start of Lula’s third term as he was inaugurated under tightened security following threats of violence by supporters of his far-right predecessor.
+Tens of thousands of people lined the streets of the capital Brasilia to mark the start of Lula’s third term as he was inaugurated under tightened security following threats of violence by supporters of his far-right predecessor.

-Bolsonaro left Brazil for Florida on Friday meaning he avoided having to hand over the ceremonial sash to his rival, whose victory he has yet to recognize, while also removing himself from any immediate legal risks related to his time in office.
+Breaking with tradition, Mr Bolsonaro left Brazil for Florida on Friday meaning he avoided having to hand over the ceremonial sash to his rival, whose victory he has yet to recognise, while also removing himself from any immediate legal risks related to his time in office.

-In a speech to Congress after officially taking the reins of Latin America’s biggest country, leftist Lula pledged to rebuild the nation, adding: “The great edifice of rights, sovereignty and development that this nation built has been systematically demolished in recent years.
+In an emotional, sometimes tearful, speech to Congress after officially taking the reins of Latin America’s biggest country, Lula, 77, pledged to rebuild the nation, adding: “The great edifice of rights, sovereignty and development that this nation built has been systematically demolished in recent years.

 “And to re-erect this edifice, we are going to direct all our efforts”.

-Lula, who governed Brazil for two terms from 2003-2010, hailed democracy as the true winner of the October presidential vote, when he narrowly ousted Bolsonaro in the most fraught election for a generation.
+Lula, who governed Brazil for two terms from 2003-2010, hailed democracy as the true winner of the presidential vote, when he narrowly ousted Mr Bolsonaro in the most fraught election for a generation.
+The leftist defeated Mr Bolsonaro in the 30 October vote by less than 2 percentage points.

+At the time, his administration’s flagship welfare program helped lift tens of millions of impoverished people into the middle class.
+Many Brazilians travelled abroad for the first time.
+He left office with a personal approval rating of 83 per cent.

-Refusing to accept defeat, Bolsonaro rattled the cages of Brazil’s young democracy with baseless claims of electoral weaknesses that birthed a violent movement of election deniers.
+Refusing to accept defeat, Mr Bolsonaro rattled the cages of Brazil’s young democracy with baseless claims of electoral weaknesses that birthed a violent movement of election deniers.

 “Democracy was the great victor in this election, overcoming ... the most violent threats to freedom to vote, and the most abject campaign of lies and hate plotted to manipulate and embarrass the electorate,” Lula told Congress.